sodiqmakinde/WebRTC-Video/README.md

 You can now access the application in your web browser by visiting `localhost:3000`.

+Alternatively, you can also access the deployed versions of the application.
+The server is deployed on [https://talentserver.vercel.app](https://talentserver.vercel.app/) and the frontend is deployed on [https://decacam.netlify.app/](https://decacam.netlify.app/).
+However, there may be an issue with CORS that is currently preventing requests from working properly.
+This issue can be fixed later.

 ## Usage

 To use Decacam, make sure you have the server running at `localhost:3005`.